 While our preference is to conduct the assessments on a one-to-one basis, we recognize that this may not be the optimal environment for every child, and that even a child who normally embraces new situations may not be feeling well or may be having an "off" day.
 Under circumstances like these, it can be soothing for the child to have a parent in the assessment room until they become comfortable enough to separate.
 We have set up our assessment area so that parents can sit just outside the room where the assessment takes place.
 We have found that this arrangement is often satisfying and comfortable for the children during the assessment.

 It is not recommended that children be “coached” before an assessment.
 Again, we are primarily interested in development, not knowledge base.
 It is useful, however, to prepare your child for the meeting in a way that will help make him or her relaxed.
 You may say that he/she will meet with a “teacher” for some fun activities or games.
-You may suggest that it is your child’s chance to “check out” a “big kids’ school” to see if they like it.
+Please advise them that they will be visiting a "house" not the school where the children are.
 It is not recommended that children be “surprised” by the meeting.
 Experience has taught us that most children do not handle this kind of surprise well.